 In 2009, Bob founded Catalyst Growth Partners to advise entrepreneurs in a range of industries on the design of bold business models & growth strategies, to facilitate key financings, transactions & partnerships, to mentor transformational leaders, and to serve in interim operating roles; in addition, he has conducted applied research on novel “failed market” solutions, ranging from global health & poverty alleviation approaches to early-stage R&D funding & commercialization approaches.

 During 2012-2013, Bob was appointed a special advisor for creativity, innovation, entrepreneurship & experiential learning at the University of San Diego.
 He also served as a faculty member at the 2013 Harvard Summer Program in Kenya and was a co-founder of the African Institute of Innovation & Technology.

-In 2015, Bob joined the Busch School of Business and Economics and co-founded The Ciocca Center for Principled Entrepreneurship in 2016.
+In 2015, Bob joined the Busch School of Business and co-founded The Ciocca Center for Principled Entrepreneurship in 2016.
 He currently serves as the Director - Enterprise Solutions to Poverty Project and the Director - Summer Business Institute.
 In 2017, The Ciocca Center will launch its unique small business growth partnership with Initiative for a Competitive Inner City (ICIC).
 ICIC was founded in 1994 by Professor Michael Porter of the Harvard Business School.